lukeswitz/git-stars/index.md

 ## [deepwoods_device_detection](https://github.com/colonelpanichacks/deepwoods_device_detection)

-This project uses an m5stack core2 with the m5go battery base.
-Long press button a and the device scans bt/btle and WiFi for a combined total of 7 minutes.
+This project uses a Mesh Detect Board.
+Upon boot the device scans bt/btle and WiFi for a combined total of 7 minutes.
 It then whitelists every device that is detected.
 Both bluetooth and wifi scanning continues.
-Any device not whitelisted flashes the m5go base leds 3 times, sends the detection over m5stack port
+If a non whitelisted device that was not captured in the baseline scan is detected,  an alert message is sent over uart to Meshtastic.

 **Stars:** 1 | **Language:** C++

-**Last Updated:** 2025-01-19T02:25:02Z
+**Last Updated:** 2025-02-16T23:38:47Z

 ---